In keeping with guidelines proposed by the Association of Pathology Chairs, the training program is divided into two parts:

 A laboratory management course is given over 2 years with 2 components:

-- monthly interactive workshops led by subject matter experts
+- Series of didactics led by subject matter experts.

-- a mentored Assistant Medical Director experience (completed during the 3rd year of residency).
+- Faculty/attending mentored Assistant Medical Director experience in an area of interest (completed during the 3rd year of residency).

 Residents also get training and experience in conducting laboratory inspections for accreditation.
 In addition, there is a required pathology informatics rotation (1 block) for 2nd year residents.